To access LDAP synchronization functionalities, you must install the plugin "ldap-import".

 |member||memberUid||Only users and groups already imported into BlueMind will be added to the group|

-From BlueMind 3.5, access to applications goes through the roles that are assigned to users.
-As LDAP imports do not handle roles, no roles are assigned to users when they are imported and users are unable to access applications (webmail, contacts, calendar).
+From BlueMind 3.5, access to applications is subject to the roles users are assigned.
+As LDAP imports do not handle roles, imported users are not assigned any roles and they are unable to access applications (webmail, contacts, calendar).

 The easiest and most effective way of handling this is through groups: